Skip to content

 The Circularity Problem

-The most devastating criticism of TAG is that it is viciously circular.
-The argument claims that logic depends on God, but it uses logic to establish that conclusion.
-If logic truly requires God as its foundation, then the logical steps of TAG itself have no force until God’s existence is already established.
-The argument presupposes the reliability of the very faculty (reason) it claims cannot be reliable without its conclusion (God) being true.
+The most damaging criticism is that TAG is viciously circular.
+The argument says logic depends on God, but it uses logic to reach that conclusion.
+If logic really needs God as its foundation, then the logical steps of TAG itself have no force until God’s existence is already established.
+The argument assumes the reliability of the very faculty (reason) it claims cannot be reliable without its conclusion (God) being true.

-Van Til and Bahnsen acknowledged this circularity but argued that all ultimate commitments are circular at the foundational level - everyone must start somewhere.
-They claimed that the Christian circle is “broader” and more explanatory than the atheist circle.
-However, most epistemologists reject this defense, noting that the fact that foundational assumptions exist does not mean all circular arguments are equally valid.
-A broader circle is still a circle, and special pleading for one’s own circularity while criticizing others’ is not a rigorous philosophical move.
+Van Til and Bahnsen admitted this circularity but argued that all ultimate commitments are circular at the foundation - everyone has to start somewhere.
+They claimed the Christian circle is “broader” and more explanatory than the atheist circle.
+Most epistemologists reject this defense, noting that the existence of foundational assumptions does not mean all circular arguments are equally valid.
+A broader circle is still a circle, and special pleading for your own circularity while criticizing others’ is not a rigorous move.

 Logic Does Not Require a Mind

-TAG assumes that abstract objects like logical laws need a “grounding” in a mind.
-But this is far from obvious.
-Logical realism - the view that logical and mathematical truths exist necessarily and independently of any mind - is a well-established position in philosophy.
-On this view, the law of non-contradiction is true in the same way that 2+2=4 is true: not because any mind makes it true, but because it could not be otherwise.
-If logical truths are necessarily true, they do not require God or any other entity to sustain them.
+TAG assumes abstract objects like logical laws need to be “grounded” in a mind.
+But this is not obvious.
+Logical realism - the view that logical and mathematical truths exist independently of any mind - is a well-established position.
+On this view, the law of non-contradiction is true the same way 2+2=4 is true: not because a mind makes it true, but because it could not be otherwise.
+If logical truths are necessarily true, they need no God or other entity to sustain them.

-Alternatively, logical conventionalism holds that logic reflects the structure of language and thought rather than external metaphysical reality.
-On this view, asking “what grounds logic?” is like asking “what grounds the rules of grammar?” - the question assumes a kind of metaphysical weight that logic may not carry.
+Alternatively, logical conventionalism holds that logic reflects the structure of language and thought rather than external reality.
+On this view, asking “what grounds logic?” is like asking “what grounds the rules of grammar?” - the question assumes a metaphysical weight logic may not carry.

 Non-Theistic Worldviews Account for Intelligibility

-TAG claims that no non-theistic worldview can account for logic, morality, or science.
-But several secular frameworks address these domains.
+TAG claims no non-theistic worldview can account for logic, morality, or science.
+But several secular frameworks do.
 Moral realism without God is defended by philosophers like Erik Wielenberg.
-The uniformity of nature can be treated as a brute fact or explained through the physical constants of the universe without requiring a divine guarantor.
+The uniformity of nature can be treated as a brute fact or explained through the physical constants of the universe without a divine guarantor.
 Logical truths can be grounded in necessity, convention, or the structure of reality itself.

-TAG proponents typically respond that these alternatives merely describe uniformity or morality without truly explaining them.
+TAG supporters typically reply that these alternatives merely describe uniformity or morality without explaining them.
 But this objection applies equally to theism: saying “God grounds logic” describes a relationship without explaining the mechanism.
 Why does God’s existence make the law of non-contradiction true?
-How exactly does a mind generate abstract, universal truths?
+How does a mind generate abstract, universal truths?
 These questions are no easier to answer under theism than under naturalism.

 The Specificity Problem

-TAG does not merely argue for a generic deity - Van Til and Bahnsen specifically claimed that the Christian God, as revealed in the Bible, is the only possible precondition for intelligibility.
-This dramatically overreaches.
-Even if one grants that some transcendent ground is needed for logic and morality, nothing in the argument’s structure points specifically to Christianity rather than Islam, Judaism, Hinduism, or a non-religious philosophical framework.
-The leap from “intelligibility requires a foundation” to “that foundation is the Trinitarian God of Reformed Christianity” involves enormous unjustified assumptions.
-The argument from inconsistent revelations highlights precisely this problem: multiple religious traditions make equally strong claims to be the true foundation.
+TAG does not just argue for a generic deity.
+Van Til and Bahnsen specifically claimed the Christian God of the Bible is the only possible precondition for intelligibility.
+This is a huge overreach.
+Even granting that some transcendent ground is needed for logic and morality, nothing in the argument’s structure points to Christianity rather than Islam, Judaism, Hinduism, or some non-religious philosophical framework.
+The leap from “intelligibility needs a foundation” to “that foundation is the Trinitarian God of Reformed Christianity” relies on enormous unjustified assumptions.
+The argument from inconsistent revelations highlights this exact problem: multiple religious traditions make equally strong claims to be the true foundation.

 Historical Background

-The transcendental approach to God’s existence has roots in Immanuel Kant’s transcendental philosophy, which asked what preconditions must hold for human experience to be possible.
-However, Kant himself did not use this method to argue for God’s existence - he actually rejected the traditional theistic proofs.
+The transcendental approach has roots in Immanuel Kant’s philosophy, which asked what conditions must hold for human experience to be possible.
+Kant himself did not use this method to argue for God’s existence - he actually rejected the traditional theistic proofs.

-Cornelius Van Til, a Dutch-American Reformed theologian at Westminster Theological Seminary, adapted the transcendental method for Christian apologetics beginning in the 1930s and 1940s.
+Cornelius Van Til, a Dutch-American Reformed theologian at Westminster Theological Seminary, adapted the transcendental method for Christian apologetics in the 1930s and 1940s.
 Van Til argued that traditional theistic arguments (cosmological, teleological, ontological) were flawed because they started from supposedly neutral ground shared with atheists.
-Instead, he proposed presuppositional apologetics - the method of showing that Christian theism is the necessary precondition for any rational discourse.
+Instead he proposed presuppositional apologetics - the method of showing that Christian theism is the necessary precondition for any rational discussion.

 Greg Bahnsen, Van Til’s student, formalized and popularized TAG.
-His 1985 debate with Gordon Stein at the University of California, Irvine became famous in apologetics circles and remains widely circulated.
-Bahnsen’s debate strategy of asking atheists to “account for” the laws of logic within their worldview became a standard move in presuppositional apologetics.
-His 1991 doctoral dissertation and later published works provided TAG’s most rigorous philosophical defense.
+His 1985 debate with Gordon Stein at the University of California, Irvine became famous in apologetics circles and is still widely circulated.
+Bahnsen’s strategy of asking atheists to “account for” the laws of logic within their worldview became a standard move in presuppositional apologetics.
+His 1991 doctoral dissertation and later books provide TAG’s most rigorous philosophical defense.

 Modern Developments

-TAG remains primarily a tool within Reformed epistemology and presuppositional apologetics communities rather than a mainstream philosophical argument.
-It has not gained significant traction in academic philosophy of religion, where evidentialist and cumulative-case approaches dominate.
+TAG remains mostly a tool within Reformed epistemology and presuppositional apologetics rather than a mainstream philosophical argument.
+It has not gained traction in academic philosophy of religion, where evidentialist and cumulative-case approaches dominate.

-Contemporary presuppositionalists like James Anderson and Michael Butler have attempted to refine TAG’s logical structure and address the circularity objection.
-Anderson, in particular, has argued that TAG should be understood as an indirect proof (reductio ad absurdum) - showing that the denial of God’s existence leads to absurdity - rather than a direct deductive proof.
-This framing attempts to sidestep the circularity charge, but critics note that the reductio still depends on logical principles whose reliability is in question.
+Modern presuppositionalists like James Anderson and Michael Butler have tried to refine TAG and address the circularity objection.
+Anderson argues TAG should be understood as an indirect proof (reductio ad absurdum) - showing that denying God’s existence leads to absurdity - rather than a direct deductive proof.
+This sidesteps the circularity charge, but critics note that the reductio still depends on logical principles whose reliability is in question.

-The rise of secular logical pluralism - the view that there may be multiple equally valid logical systems - poses an additional challenge to TAG.
-If there is not a single, fixed set of logical laws, the demand for a unified divine ground becomes less pressing.
+The rise of secular logical pluralism - the view that there may be multiple equally valid logical systems - poses another challenge.
+If there is no single, fixed set of logical laws, the demand for a unified divine ground becomes less pressing.

 Relationship to Other Arguments

-TAG is closely related to the Moral Argument for God, as both claim that objective morality requires a theistic foundation.
-However, the moral argument typically presents itself as one line of evidence among many, while TAG claims to be the only valid form of argument because all reasoning presupposes God.
+TAG is closely related to the Moral Argument for God, as both claim objective morality requires a theistic foundation.
+The moral argument typically presents itself as one line of evidence among many, while TAG claims to be the only valid form of argument because all reasoning presupposes God.

-The Argument from Reason makes a complementary but distinct case.
-Where TAG claims logic itself is groundless without God, the Argument from Reason claims that our ability to use logic reliably is undermined by naturalism.
-Both target the relationship between rational thought and worldview foundations, but the Argument from Reason does not claim that God is the precondition for logic’s existence - only that theism better explains our cognitive reliability.
+The Argument from Reason makes a related but distinct case.
+Where TAG claims logic itself is groundless without God, the Argument from Reason claims our ability to use logic reliably is undermined by naturalism.
+Both target the link between rational thought and worldview foundations, but the Argument from Reason does not claim God is the precondition for logic’s existence - only that theism better explains our cognitive reliability.

 TAG also connects to the Ontological Argument in its ambition to prove God’s existence as logically necessary rather than merely probable.
-Both arguments attempt to show that God’s non-existence is in some sense incoherent.
-However, the ontological argument works through the concept of a maximally great being, while TAG works through the preconditions of rational thought.
+Both try to show that God’s non-existence is in some sense incoherent.
+The ontological argument works through the concept of a maximally great being, while TAG works through the preconditions of rational thought.

-Critics can appeal to the Burden of Proof Argument against TAG: the extraordinary claim that all rational thought depends on a specific deity’s existence requires extraordinary evidence, and TAG’s circular structure does not meet that standard.
+Critics can appeal to the Burden of Proof Argument against TAG: the extraordinary claim that all rational thought depends on a specific deity requires extraordinary evidence, and TAG’s circular structure does not meet that standard.

 Common Misconceptions

 “TAG proves Christianity specifically.”
-While Van Til and Bahnsen intended TAG to support specifically Christian theism, the argument’s logical structure - even if sound - would at most establish that some transcendent ground for logic and morality exists.
-The identification of that ground with the Christian God requires additional arguments that TAG does not provide.
+Van Til and Bahnsen intended TAG to support Christian theism, but the argument’s logic - even if sound - would at most establish that some transcendent ground for logic and morality exists.
+Identifying that ground with the Christian God requires extra arguments TAG does not provide.

 “Rejecting TAG means rejecting logic.”
-TAG claims that rejecting God means losing the foundation for logic.
-But this conflates two separate questions: whether logic is valid (virtually everyone agrees it is) and whether logic requires a theistic metaphysical explanation (highly contested).
-One can use logic perfectly well without having a complete metaphysical account of why logic works, just as one can use gravity without knowing its ultimate nature.
+TAG claims rejecting God means losing the foundation for logic.
+This mixes up two separate questions: whether logic is valid (virtually everyone agrees it is) and whether logic requires a theistic metaphysical explanation (highly contested).
+You can use logic without a complete metaphysical account of why it works, just as you can use gravity without knowing its ultimate nature.

 “TAG is the same as the moral argument.”
-While TAG incorporates moral reasoning, it is broader.
+TAG includes moral reasoning but is broader.
 TAG claims God is the precondition for all intelligibility - logic, morality, science, and meaning.
 The Moral Argument focuses specifically on the grounding of objective moral values.

 Our Scoring

-The soundness score of 10/100 is one of the lowest in our database, reflecting TAG’s fundamental logical problems.
-The argument is viciously circular - it uses logic to prove that logic depends on God, presupposing the reliability of the very faculty it claims requires its conclusion.
-The central claim that no non-theistic worldview can account for logic, morality, or science is an unsupported assertion rather than a demonstrated conclusion.
+The soundness score of 10/100 is one of the lowest in our database, reflecting TAG’s deep logical problems.
+The argument is viciously circular - it uses logic to prove logic depends on God, assuming the reliability of the very faculty it claims requires its conclusion.
+The central claim that no non-theistic worldview can account for logic, morality, or science is an assertion, not a demonstrated conclusion.
 Logical realism, moral realism, and brute-fact approaches to natural uniformity all provide viable secular alternatives.
-The specificity problem (claiming only the Christian God can ground intelligibility, without justification) further weakens the argument.
+The specificity problem - claiming only the Christian God can ground intelligibility, without justification - further weakens it.
 TAG has not gained significant acceptance in mainstream academic philosophy, remaining largely confined to presuppositional apologetics circles.

 The Creator score of 70/100 is equally high because TAG implies a God who not only created the universe but structured it according to rational, moral, and scientific principles.
 If logic, morality, and natural law all depend on God, then God is the architect of the entire framework of intelligibility - a maximally involved creator who designed reality to be comprehensible and orderly.

 The Higher Power score of 65/100 is slightly lower than the other two, which is unusual.
-This is because TAG specifically requires a personal, rational, moral ground for intelligibility - not merely a vague supernatural force or impersonal consciousness behind reality.
-An impersonal higher power could not ground moral obligations (which require a moral agent) or rational thought (which requires a thinking mind).
+This is because TAG specifically requires a personal, rational, moral ground for intelligibility - not just a vague supernatural force or impersonal consciousness behind reality.
+An impersonal higher power could not ground moral obligations (which need a moral agent) or rational thought (which needs a thinking mind).
 The very features TAG claims to explain - logic, morality, scientific regularity - demand a ground with personal, rational attributes, making a generic higher power a less natural fit than a personal God or intentional creator.